MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 0
 ```

 Oops!
 We have two mistakes now- 2nd and 3rd prediction.
-Lets set w1=0.6 and w2=0.8-
+Let's set w1=0.6 and w2=0.8-

 ```
 1